lxtGH/lxtGH.github.io/_pages/includes/intro.md

 I serve as a regular reviewer for many conferences and journals, including CVPR, ICCV, ECCV, ICLR, AAAI, NeurIPS, ICML, IJCAI, IEEE-TIP, IEEE-TPAMI, IJCV, IEEE-TSCVT, IEEE-TMM, and IEEE-TGRS.

-I also serve as an **Area Chair** for ICLR-2025/2026, CVPR-2026, ICML-2025/2026, ICCV-2025, NeurIPS-2025/2026, AAAI-2026/2027, WACV-2026/2027, and ECCV-2026.
+I also serve as an **Area Chair** for **ICLR-2025/2026, CVPR-2026, ICML-2025/2026, ICCV-2025, NeurIPS-2025/2026, AAAI-2026/2027, WACV-2026/2027, and ECCV-2026**.

-In addition, I also serve as an **Associate Editor** for T-PAMI and Pattern Recognition Letters.
+In addition, I also serve as an **Associate Editor** for **T-PAMI , Pattern Recognition, and Pattern Recognition Letters**.

-<span style="color:red"> I am looking for strong interns with LLM/Diffusion infra and/or AIGC background, location: Beijing and Singapore.
+<span style="color:red"> I am looking for strong FTEs/interns with LLM/Diffusion infra and/or AIGC background, location: Beijing and Singapore.
 Candidates with strong infra ability first.
 (ByteIntern/筋斗云实习生) </span>

 <span style="color:red"> My email addresses are xiangtai94@gmail.com and xiangtai.li@bytedance.com.
 Feel free to contact me directly. </span>